Symphony No. 4 (Prokofiev)

 Sergei Prokofiev's Symphony No. 4 is actually two works, both using material created for The Prodigal Son ballet.
 The first, Op.
 47, was completed in 1930 and premiered that November; it lasts about 22 minutes.
 The second, Op.
 112, is too different to be termed a "revision"; made in 1947, it is about 37 minutes long, differs stylistically from the earlier work, reflecting a new context, and differs formally as well in its grander instrumentation.
-Accordingly there are two discussions.

 Symphony No. 4, Op.
 47

 Context and genesis

 As a concert pianist, Prokofiev travelled worldwide, and toured the United States during the 1925-26 season.
 In early 1927, he went on a two-month concert tour of the Soviet Union.
 He planned to return in 1928, but those plans fell through.
 In 1929, another planned Soviet tour was cancelled, this time because of a hand injury Prokofiev suffered in a car accident.

 Throughout this time as a touring virtuoso, Prokofiev also continued to compose.
 Symphony No. 2 in D minor premiered in Paris under the baton of Serge Koussevitzky in the summer of 1925, to tepid critical response.
 At the same time, Sergei Diaghilev, the ballet impresario, suggested that Prokofiev write a ballet on a Soviet subject.
 The resulting piece was Le pas d'acier (The Steel Step), Prokofiev's third ballet for Diaghilev, which premiered in Paris in the summer of 1927.
 He had also been working on an opera entitled The Fiery Angel, of which several premieres had been cancelled.
 He decided to salvage some of the material from the opera, and turned it into his Symphony No. 3 in C minor.
 In late 1928, with the aforementioned Soviet tour cancelled, Prokofiev decided to accept another ballet commission from Diaghilev.
 This piece, rather than being on futurist themes like Le pas d'acier, was based on a Biblical story: L'enfant Prodigue (Parable of the Prodigal Son from the Bible).
 The moralistic, Biblical subject matter was not an anomaly; such subjects were popular in the Parisian ballet scene in the late 1920s.